Keoffor/geoip-nginx/README.md

 Although not required, you're welcomed to do any or all of the following:

-1. Completing the project early
+1. Complete the project before your deadline
-1. Found typos or something is unclear in this README?
-Send us an [email](java@treebright.com) so we may fix it!
+1. Sending us an [email](java@treebright.com) if you found typos or something that unclear in this README
-1. Going beyond the minimum of the [Code Challenge: Your Assignment](#code-challenge-your-assignment) or providing suggestion of what else should be done
+1. Going beyond the minimum of the [Code Challenge: Your Assignment](#code-challenge-your-assignment) section
+1. Providing suggestions on what should be added (or removed) from future iterations of the [Code Challenge: Your Assignment](#code-challenge-your-assignment) section
 1. Committing regular Work-In-Progress (WIP) drafts and updates to this repo before the deadline
 1. Sending us status emails on how your progress is coming along

 # Pro-tips:

-1. As a consultants and software engineers, we see ourselves as teachers and mentors to our clients.
+1. As a Consultants and Software Engineers, we see ourselves as teachers and mentors to our clients.
 This is the perspective you should take while completing this assignment.
 Your scripts should be well commented.
 They should serve as learning aids for Graviton and Jim

-1. You're encouraged to use online tutorials and StackOverlow solutions for best practices and guidance
+1. You are strongly encouraged to use online tutorials and StackOverlow solutions for best practices and guidance

-1. We encourage you to email us if you have questions, need for clarifications, or spot any typos in this assignment.
-We will respond within 24 hours after 5 PM EST.
+1. We encourage you to email us if you have questions, need clarifications, or spot any typos in this assignment.
+We will respond within 24 hours.
+Typically after 5 PM EST.

-1. You can find up to 4 online tutorials of each code challenge topic.
-These tutorials will take no more than 15 minutes for an experienced NGINX SysAdmin  to review and understand.
+1. You can find up to 4 online tutorials on each code challenge topic.
+These tutorials will take about 15 minutes for an experienced NGINX SysAdmin  to review and understand.

 1. Jim Dev was able to recover the URLs of the tutorials he used to build his original scripts via his Google "My Activity".
 Email us at java@treebright.com if you feel this information will be useful to you.
 Be sure to pre-pend the subject of any emails with your name (and candidate ID if applicable).
 For example:  `John Smith - 25: Question on Tuning`

 1. If you need more time to complete the project, please reach out to us and request an extension.
 Our email is java@treebright.com

 1. If you feel we are not a good fit for you and prefer to dropout of the interview process, please send an email to java@treebright.com.
-Feel free to let us know how we can improve the interview process
+Feel free to let us know how we should improve the interview process